cloudogu/gitops-talks/docs/slides/05-challenges.md

 * Operations in prod has its challenges
   * How to realize local dev env?
   * How to delete resources?
+  * How to structure repos and folders?
   * How to realize staging?
-  * How to structure repos and how many of them?
   * Role of CI server?
   * ...